 Judy opened the already extended engagement (from four weeks to five weeks, earning about $7,000 per week), walking out at 11:15 p.m. (only 15 minutes late) to a star-studded audience that included Zsa Zsa Gabor, Ginger Rogers, David Frost, Danny LaRue, and Johnny Ray.

 Judy’s songs included: “I Belong To London”; “Get Happy”; “The Man That Got Away”; “I’d Like To Hate Myself In The Morning”; “For Once In My Life”; “Medley: You Made Me Love You/For Me And My Gal/The Trolley Song”; “Just In Time”; “San Francisco”; “Rock-A-Bye Your Baby”; “Over The Rainbow”; and “Chicago.”

 The 2015 3-CD release “Judy Garland – Swan Songs, First Flights” presents these recordings newly remastered – many on CD for the very first time.
-Check out the Discography link below for details about the release and where to purchase it – it’s amazing!
+It’s amazing!

 Here are a few highlights:

 “Over The Rainbow”